Watch Our Video

 Most importantly, an effective trial lawyer needs the ability to communicate and relate to both jurors and judges.
 It is an incredibly complex process that is mastered by a very small percentage of lawyers.
 Mr. DeGelleke's past clients can testify to his skill in this key area.

-The law office of Concord criminal defense attorney and personal injury lawyer Peter G. DeGelleke is located on Concord's historic Monument Square.
+The law office of Bedford criminal defense attorney and personal injury lawyer Peter G. DeGelleke is located on Bedford's historic Monument Square.
 Mr. DeGelleke offers free consultations, including free case evaluations and free referrals for specialized services.

-To schedule a meeting to discuss what Mr. DeGelleke can do to assist you with your case, please contact the office at 978-451-0168 or by e-mail.
+To schedule a meeting to discuss what Mr. DeGelleke can do to assist you with your case, please call the office at 781-275-2900 or complete an online contact form.
 Credit cards are accepted.

 * AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.